tloredo/batse5bp/doc/index.rst

 object providing access to the data, described below.

-By default, the database directory is named "BATSE_5Bp_Data" and is created or accessed in the CWD.
+By default, the database directory is named "BATSE_5Bp_Data" and is created or accessed in the current working directory (CWD).
 To create it elsewhere, or with a different name, or to access a previously loaded database stored elsewhere, provide the database directory path as an argument to ``load_catalog()``.

 The GRBCollection object
 ------------------------